keybittech/awayto-v2/app/landing/content/docs/basic_concepts/_index.md

 ## [Basic Concepts](#basic-concepts)

 Awayto is for those seeking a web platform containing many features out of the box which can be further built upon.
-The core of the project was developed by a single person, with the intention of simplifying development and making constructs to enhance development.
+The project is developed by a single person, with the intention of simplifying development and making constructs to enhance development.
 The goal is to provide a path to fast feature development.

 If you're a novice developer and are interested in running everything yourself, you will be provided with step-by-step instructions on how to install, deploy, and expand a platform you control.
 Otherwise, it is assumed the developer is familiar with common web technologies like APIs and databases, as well as being proficient in Typescript, SQL, and shell scripts.